ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

     # Logstash Image
     $ docker pull docker.elastic.co/logstash/logstash:6.2.2
    ```
-2. Start elastic search and kibana containers with below commands.
+2. Start elastic search and Kibana containers with below commands.
    ```bash
     $ docker run -p 9200:9200 -p 9300:9300 -it -h elasticsearch --name elasticsearch docker.elastic.co/elasticsearch/elasticsearch:6.2.2
     $ docker run -p 5601:5601 -h kibana --name kibana --link elasticsearch:elasticsearch docker.elastic.co/kibana/kibana:6.2.2
    ```
   Note:
-  * Linux users may have to increase the vm.max_map_count for the elasticsearch container to start.
+  * Linux users may have to increase the vm.max_map_count for the Elasticsearch container to start.
 Execute the following command to do that.
        ```bash
        $ sudo sysctl -w vm.max_map_count=262144
        ```
   * -h flag sets the containers hostname
   * --link flag is used to connect to another container.
 The container can consume services using the hostname specified.
-The Kibana container links to the elasticsearch container and can use the 'elasticsearch' hostname to talk to that container.
+The Kibana container links to the Elasticsearch container and can use the 'elasticsearch' hostname to talk to that container.
-3. Next step is, configuring logstash to format the Ballerina logs.
+3. Next step is, configuring Logstash to format the Ballerina logs.
 In order to do this, you need to create a file named logstash.conf with the following content.
 For this example, let's save this file at ~/wso2-ballerina/ELK/pipeline/logstash.conf.
-This should be taken note of because, when starting the logstash container, this file should be bind-mounted onto the container.
+This should be taken note of because, when starting the Logstash container, this file should be bind-mounted onto the container.
 Logstash container is configured to read a configuration file named “logstash.conf” at startup.
    ```
     input {
       beats {